buffer/thug/doc/source/build.rst

 and study of the structure, dynamics, and functions of complex networks.

-If not available as a package for your Linux distribution, the best way to install networkx is through easy_install.
+If not available as a package for your Linux distribution, the best way to install networkx is through pip.

 .. code-block:: sh

-        # easy_install networkx
+        # pip install networkx

 MongoDB (optional)